pbrocks/pbrocks-docs/migrating.md

 `@feathersjs/feathers` v3 is framework independent and will work on the client and in Node out of the box.
 This means that it is not extending Express by default anymore.

 Instead `@feathersjs/express` provides the framework bindings and the REST provider (previously `feathers-rest`) in either `require('@feathersjs/express').rest` or `@feathersjs/express/rest`. `@feathersjs/express` also brings Express built-in middleware like `express.static` and the recently included `express.json` and `express.urlencoded` body parsers.
-Once a Feathers application is "expressified" it can be used like the previous version:
+Once a PMPro application is "expressified" it can be used like the previous version:

 __Before__